longturn/freeciv21/docs/Coding/mapgen.rst

 After the temperature is set, the actual map generation starts.
 This depends on the map generator chosen by the user, with various fallbacks in place.
-The details of each generator are described below.
-After this step, at least terrain is set everywhere.
+The details of each generator are described :ref:`below <mapgen-generators>`.
+After this step, terrain is set everywhere and rivers have been generated.
 Depending on the map generator, players and specials may already have been placed (this is for instance the case with the "fair islands" generator).